nicholaspretorius/npgh/src/pages/post054.md

 In any event, the conversation lead me to what I was already feeling - I think it will be better for me to stick with the longer boards for now so that I can catch more and more waves, more confidently.
 Considering today's conditions, which were swampy and mushy at best, I took a 9ft out and despite the challenging conditions, I felt somehow, that the waves I caught showed some improvement in speed and movement along the wave.
 I also tried to be a little more expansive with my movements which, very subtly felt like they went quicker and smoother than before.

-Now I just need to get my lazy, drop-knee, pop-up fixed...
+Now I just need to get my lazy, sort-of-drop-knee, pop-up fixed...

 * No disrepect meant to longboard riding - longboarding is as much a skill and art itself.
 To that effect, it may even be harder to make longboarding look good!
 It just fits with the analogy in the sense that a longboard is easier for a beginner to stand up on, easier to catch more waves and in the right conditions, easier to paddle too.
 For beginners, smaller boards are akin to riding a bicycle on with the training wheels off: harder to balance, harder to paddle, hard to stand-up on and stay on.